Oneida Indian Nation: "Yellow Brick Road" Casino

 In June 2015, the OIN opened a casino based on themes from the popular book and film, The Wizard of Oz, indirectly honoring writer L. Frank Baum, who was from Central New York.
 The facility is located in Tops Plaza, 800 W. Genesee St., Chittenango, NY and contains 67000 ft2 of gaming space with over 400 slot machines; open 24/7.
-Table games are held Sunday-Wednesday, 11am - 11pm; Thursday, 11am - 12am; Friday, 11am - 3am; and Saturday 10am-3am.
+Table games are open Sunday-Thursday from 10am to 12am, and Friday & Saturday from 10am to 2am.

 Other Native Americans have criticized this choice, as Baum was noted for supporting genocide against the Sioux Nation.
 The Washington Post noted that their choice was a problem, as Mr. Halbritter led the effort to force the Washington Redskins to change their name by dropping the reference to Native Americans because Mr. Halbritter believes it is derogatory to all Native Americans.

 In recent years, the casino has since been renamed to the YBR Casino & Sports Book, as the company is making efforts to move away from the Wizard of Oz theme.
-New renovations include additional table games, a six-lane bowling alley, an indoor virtual driving range by Topgolf, and a large sportsbook area with Caesars Sports.
+New renovations include additional table games, a six-lane bowling alley, an indoor virtual driving range by Topgolf, and a large sportsbook area.